Christian Home Educators of Tucson - South East By-laws

 In the event that it becomes necessary to dissolve CHET-SE, the Board of Directors shall convert all assets of the organization to cash by auction or sale.
 After all other financial responsibilities are completed; the liquefied assets of CHET-SE shall be donated to the Home School Legal Defense Association, P.O.
 Box 3000, Purcellville, Virginia 201234.

 These By-laws shall be adopted and thereafter amended only by a simple majority vote of the Board of Directors.

 These By-laws may be amended at any time.

-1 Families that are required to file an Affidavit of Intent to Home School (Arizona Revised Statutes Annotated 15-802.
+1 Families that are required to file an Affidavit of Intent to Home School or sign a contract for ESA as a homeschool student (Arizona Revised Statutes Annotated 15-802.
 School instruction; exceptions; violations; classification; definitions ).
-Families that educate their children at home using a parent-led, family-funded, relationship-based education.
+Families that educate their children at home using a parent-led, relationship-based education.